defaultroute0/NSX-Terraform/README.md

 # terraform-nsxt
-A simple example to get NSX-T configured with a sample T1 router and associated logical segments and DFW policy in 'VCF 9.0 Advanced Lab' in SE Field Labs.
+A simple example to get NSX 9.0 configured with a sample T1 router and associated logical segments and DFW policy in 'VCF 9.0 Advanced Lab' in SE Field Labs.

 Step1:
 install terraform on your chosen linux box